caysonjh/Protein-Membrane-MD-Tutorial/README.md

 conda activate memb_builder
 ```
 ---
-### 2. Insert the Protein into the Membrane with `memb_builder.py`
+### 2. Insert the protein into the membrane with `memb_builder.py`

 The first step will be to insert the protein into the membrane.
 We will do this using the provided python script `memb_builder.py`.
-This script is best run through the command line and includes multiple different command line options in order to customize the embedding.
+This script is best run through the command line and includes multiple different options in order to customize the embedding.
 When complete, the entire command will look something like the following, and is the command we will use in this tutorial.
 ```
 python memb_builder.py --protein DotG.pdb --lipids POPC POPE POPG --lipid_ratios 3 5 2 --output DotG_membrane.pdb --box_size 300 --z -90 --buffer 1 --z-buffer 4
 ```
-For specific details on the command line options, see [Command Line Options + Customization](#command-line-options--customization-md_builderpy) in the [Appendix](#appendix) at the bottom of the tutorial.
+For specific details on all the command line options, see [Command Line Options + Customization](#command-line-options--customization-md_builderpy) in the [Appendix](#appendix) at the bottom of the tutorial.

 For the purpose of this tutorial, the parameters are defined as follows:

 - `--protein`: The name of our protein pdb file.
-In this case, we are using `DotG.pdb`, which is a 18 member polymer that functions as the opening to the Type IV Secretion System (T4SS) in *Legionella pneumophila*.
+In this case, we are using `DotG.pdb`, which is a 18 member polymer that functions as the opening to the [Type IV Secretion System (T4SS) in *Legionella pneumophila*](https://elifesciences.org/articles/59530).
 - `--lipids`: The names of the lipids we want to use to compose the membrane.
 In this case, we are using a combination of `POPC`, `POPE`, and `POPG`, which are the lipids that compose the outer membrane of *Legionella pneumophila*.
 - `--lipid_ratios`: The ratios of the lipids we want to use to compose the membrane.
 In this case, we are using a ratio of 3:5:2 for POPC:POPE:POPG.
 - `--output`: The name of the output file.
 In this case, we are using `DotG_membrane.pdb`, but this can be any name you choose.